 Odi was interviewed by local and national newspapers between 2003-2008 regarding his art, shamanism and his personal journey.
 He organised the campaign 'Bed Push' from Brighton to London to raise awareness of the over-medicalisation of mental health services and the essential need for a more alternative approach.
 He has worked with different organisations such as: Afiya Trust: a Black and Minority Ethnic mental health charity based in London; MIND in Brighton facilitating stone sculpting; Sussex Partnership Trust, where he undertook commissions to produce artworks for hospitals.
 Lisa Rodrigues, the ex-chief executive for SPT, has been an inspiration and a mentor to Odi, championing his ideas on Shamanic healing practice.

 In 2006, Odi set up the group Inner Vision, that met weekly at the Cowley Club in Brighton.
 This was a group for people who hear voices, people who experience mental health issues and people who are interested in learning about mental health.
 People would meet, talk and share their ideas and experiences.
 Odi used his shamanic skills and knowledge as a guide in facilitating the group.
 Inner Vision went on to receive funding from the Primary Care Trust (PCT) and this enabled Odi to take his ideas directly to the hospitals and engage therapeutically with inpatients through music and art.
 It became very popular, with volunteers helping and contributing to the managing and growth of the project.
-At this point Inner Vision became 'Synergy' as it is known today, reflecting a move towards a creative community ownership.
+In 2006 the group grew from Inner Vision and became 'Synergy' as it is known today, reflecting a move towards a creative community ownership.

 Odi went on to train as a peer support specialist and also studied art psychotherapy at Goldsmith in London.
 In 2014, he graduated from the University of Brighton with a BA Hons in Social Science and this year he will gain his MA in Social Work from the University of Sussex.